YedaCui/YedaCui/README.md

 # Yeda CUI's Website repository

 This is the website repository of Yeda CUI.
-The files is in dictionary './minima'.